SaiSugunSegu/Reinforcement-Learning-Journey/README.md

-# Implementation of Value Iteration using FrozenLake
+# Implementation of Value Iteration using FrozenLake8x8-v0